Echooed/8-weeks-sql-challenge/CS.2 Pizza runner.md

     - Delete all canceled orders.

 **Deliverables:**
-You are required to provide SQL queries for each of the tasks outlined in the problem statement.
+I am required to provide SQL queries for each of the tasks outlined in the problem statement.
 The queries should be well-structured, efficient, and capable of producing actionable insights to optimize Pizza Runner's operations.

 ---

 This problem statement outlines the context, objectives, data overview, areas of focus, and expected deliverables for the data optimization task.
-Feel free to customize it further based on specific details or additional requirements!

 <div align="center">